-This is a guest post contribution from Beth Kane.
+This is a guest post service contribution from Beth Kane.
 She is a writer and marketing assistant at WebsitesMakeover.com.

 Social media networks are currently being used to promote businesses all over the globe.
 In fact, many businesses are scrambling to create social media campaigns that will increase its business activities.